 CFMIP Early Career Scientist Award

-For the purpose of encouraging research activity by young researchers in CFMIP, we manage the CFMIP ECS award, which is given to the best two presentations by early career scientists who are either students or received their Ph.D. in the past five years.
+For the purpose of encouraging research activity by young researchers in CFMIP, we manage the CFMIP Early Career Researcher award.
+This award is given to the best presentations by early career scientists who are either students or received their Ph.D. in the past five years.
 The award was started in 2017, partly supported by Nature Publishing Group (Nature Climate Change for 2017 and Nature Reviews Earth & Environment for 2019).
 We ask participants of the CFMIP meeting every year to declare if they are eligible for nomination, and the selection of winners is taken place through a fair judgement by the steering committee.
-In 2023, we selected 6 ECS awards as the meeting was held jointly with GASS.

-List of winners and titles of the presentation are presented below.
+A list of winners and their presentation titles are below.

 2023